usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 commenter noted that public entities may have individualized documents that apply only to individual members of the public and that in most cases do not need to be accessed by a person with a disability.

 On the other hand, the Department has also heard from commenters who objected to the inclusion of exceptions.
-Many commenters who objected to the inclusion of exceptions cited the need for all of public entities’ web content and mobile apps to be accessible to better ensure predictability and access for individuals with disabilities to 121 88 FR 52019.
+Many commenters who objected to the inclusion of exceptions cited the need for all of public entities’ web content and mobile apps to be accessible to better ensure predictability and access for individuals with disabilities to critical government services.
-122 Id. at 51962–51963.
-123 Id. at 52019–52020.

-critical government services.
 Some commenters who opposed including exceptions also asserted that a title II regulation need not include any exceptions to its specific requirements because the compliance limitation for undue financial and administrative burdens would suffice to protect public entities from any overly burdensome requirements.
 Some commenters argued that the exceptions would create loopholes that would result in public entities not providing sufficient access for individuals with disabilities, which could undermine the purpose of subpart H of this part.

 Commenters also contended that the proposed exceptions create confusion about what is covered and needs to conform to WCAG 2.1, which creates difficulties with compliance for public entities and barriers for individuals with disabilities seeking to